gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 Your app is now ready to be built and trained!

 > Notice the newly-created app already contains a default **None** intent.
-A single LUIS app can (and likely will) have multiple intents to signify the different requets a user can make (for example, **Create Reservation** vs **Cancel Reservation** are two different intents).
-It is the job of LUIS to predict and interpret a user's intent.
+A single LUIS app can (and likely will) have multiple intents to signify the different requets a user can make (for example, **Create Reservation** vs **Cancel Reservation**).
+It is the job of LUIS to predict and interpret a user's **intent**.
 LUIS will select **None** when no other intents match the user's request (for example, if someone asked our reservation app 'What's the weather like in Chicago')*

 ![Create LUIS App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-new-app.png)